remiteeple/your-first-minute-on-a-server/README.md

 > Why did you make this?

 I made this as a reference for myself to quickly setup servers whenever I need one for a specific project.

+> Would this work on a Raspberry Pi?

+Yes!
+In fact majority of this guide was specifically created to cater to my needs when creating Raspberry Pi servers.
+I'd recommend using this [nifty little tool](https://github.com/Hexxeh/rpi-update) to ensure that you RPI stays up to date firmware wise!

 Have more questions?
 Feel free to ask!